reiver/star-wars-toy-photography/README.md

 ## Droids

-The world of Star Wars includes **droids**: autonomous robots have possess some form of artificial intelligence.
+The world of Star Wars includes **droids**: autonomous robots that possess some form of artificial intelligence.

 The most famous _droids_ in the Star Wars universe are probably: **C-3PO** and **R2-D2**.